 The minimum passing score for the CPA Exam is 75.
 The score is not a percentage (or the percentage of correctly answered questions).
 Several factors are taking into account for the CPA Exam scoring.
 These factors include:

 - The level of difficulty of each question and testlet.

 - How much do you really want to pass, and

 The CPA Exam scoring system ranks each question and assign a value (weigh) based on its level of difficulty.
 The questions do not have the same value.
 The difficulty of each question is determined by statistical analysis of the responses of candidates.
 When questions are used as pre-tests, statistical data is collected.
 The data is then used to score the CPA Exam when questions are actually operational.

 At the question level, difficulty is not quantified as a category (e.g., moderate or difficult), but as a numeric value along a scale.
 Therefore, all else being equal, a candidate who correctly answers 10 difficult questions would score more than a candidate who correctly answers 10 easy questions.

 Consequently, testlets are classified as either medium or difficult based on the average difficulty of the questions within that testlet.

 |Written Communication Tasks (WCTs)||n/a||15%||n/a||n/a|

 Multi-stage Testing and Scoring

-Questions for testlets 3, 4 and 5 are predetermined and are not dependent on your performance on a prior testlet.
-For AUD, FAR and REG, task-based simulations (TBS) accounts for the other 50% of your overall score, which is a scaled score based on predetermined factors.
+The questions for Testlets 3 and 4 are pre-determined and contains task-based simulations (TBS).
+Therefore, these testlets are not based on the performance of a previous testlet.
+For AUD, FAR and REG, task-based simulations (TBS) accounts for the other 50% of your overall score.
 For BEC, task-based simulations (TBS) accounts for 35% of your overall score, while written communication tasks accounts for the other 15% of your overall score.